 Electrical Trade Schools and Vocational Schools in the U.S.

-Electricians work installing and maintaining electrical and, sometimes, other power systems.
 Vocational and trade schools for electricians often combine hands-on with classroom work.
 Students interested in becoming an electrician should pay special attention to the hands-on learning opportunities offered by the school selected.

 How to Select an Electrical Trade or Vocational School